INTERNATIONAL BACCALAUREATE (IB) PRIMARY YEARS PROGRAMME (PYP)

 A copy of our IB brochure may be found here.

-If you have any questions about the IB PYP, please contact our IB Coordinator, Ms. Crystal Overstreet at email@example.com.
+If you have any questions about the IB PYP, please contact our IB Coordinator, Mrs. Maria Sparkman at firstname.lastname@example.org.

 In the classroom, our educators are ready and waiting to give all students the knowledge and skills needed for success in college, careers, and life.
 We believe that a combination of excellent teaching, strong standards, and active student and family participation combine into a potent recipe for success.